goedgeai/dropt-cli/README.md

 ## Client code examples

-The tuning samples is located in ```examples```.
+The tuning samples is located in [examples](examples/).
 As for the details of each training example, please refer to the example README.

 ## Result Analysis